reidpr/quac/doc-src/pipeline.rst

 Overview
 --------

-The pipeline for Wikimedia data (Wikipedia and related projects) is simpler.
-We acquire them using the ``wp-get-access-logs`` script and then preprocess them into HDF5 time series files using the ``wp-preprocess.mk`` makefile.
+Wikimedia data (Wikipedia and related projects) are acquired using the ``wp-get-access-logs`` script and then preprocessed into time series files using the ``wp-preprocess.mk`` makefile.

 File organization
 -----------------